Patience

 they can't touch me.

-For a while, Patience lived with her mother in western South Dakota, but she and her kids recently moved across the state to Sioux Falls.
+for a while patience lived with her mother in western south dakota but she and her kids recently moved across the state to sioux falls it's a bigger city than patience is used to

 Katie Bishop is our supervising producer.